A SITE DESIGNED AND CONSTRUCTED BY A MANCUNIAN

 MANCHESTER AND SALFORD PRISONS:BELLE VUE PRISON RECORDS

-Manchester Archives have recently launched The Manchester Collection via a well known family history site the records from this prison.
+Manchester Archives launched The Manchester Collection via Find My Past which include the records from this prison.
 Many examples from this site were used in the publicity packs and blogs etc to announce this launch.
 See below for a link to the Manchester Collection.

 Find My Past